 The following article discussing workforce diversity was originally published in October 2015.
-All copy and relevant statistics have been updated as of April 2021.
+All copy and relevant statistics have been updated as of May 2021.

 1. Embrace Diversity in Your Culture and Brand

-- Feature diversity-driven content on the Careers Page.
+Feature diversity-driven content on the Careers Page.
 Include a diversity mission statement, diversity images, and diversity awards.

-- Use social media to spread the word about your diversity efforts.
+Use social media to spread the word about your diversity efforts.
 Share pictures from events or diversity workshops.

-- Update print materials to embody a diversified company.
+Update print materials to embody a diversified company.
 This could include workforce demographic statistics, related images, and information about employee resource groups.

-- Diversity training and team-building exercises
+Diversity training and team-building exercises

-- Unconscious bias training to help identify and reduce potential biases
+Unconscious bias training to help identify and reduce potential biases

-- Reinforcement from upper management
+Reinforcement from upper management

-2. Use Keywords to Source for Diverse Candidates
+2. Use Keywords To Source For Diverse Candidates

 Studies have found that the keywords you use in your job postings impact the kinds of candidates that apply.
 When organizations aim for a truly diverse workforce, they need to be mindful that their tone and keywords don’t actively discourage underrepresented populations.
-Keep an eye for the following barriers to apply:
+Keep an eye out for the following barriers to apply:

 3. Collaborate with Colleges